 This section provides a descriptive analysis of the EU projection errors.
-Figure 1a depicts for Italy for each sample year t in blue the nowcast bb_t^t and the one-, two- and three-years ahead forecasts (bb{t+1}^t , bb{t+2}^t and bb{t+3}^t) all taken from the SCP vintage year t, and in red the first-release value of the budgetary balance, bb_t^{t+1} , taken from the SCP vintage year t + 1.
+Figure 1a depicts for Italy for each sample year t in blue the nowcast bb_t^t and the one-, two- and three-years ahead forecasts (bb{t+1}^t , bb{t+2}^t and bb{t+3}^t) all taken from the SCP vintage year t, and in red the first-release value of the budget balance, bb_t^{t+1} , taken from the SCP vintage year t+1.
+Here, bb refers to the general government's headline budget balance, i.e. including interest expenditure.4 In the remainder of this paper we will refer to this specific budgetary aggregate as the 'budget balance'.
 The vertical difference between the red diamond and the dark blue diamond is the first-release forecast error in the budget balance.
 The figure clearly shows the good intentions embedded in the SCPs.
 Typically, the projected path of the budget balance exhibits an upward trend, indicating that the government becomes more ambitious about the budget balance the further out in time.
 This confirms an observation already made in earlier work (Beetsma et al., 2009).
-Comparing the projections into the future with the first-release values in the different years, the figure shows that the latter systematically fall below the earlier projections for the same year, indicating that the government's reported ambitions are not fulfilled.
+Comparing the budget balance projections into the future with their first-release values in the different years, the figure shows that the latter systematically fall below the earlier projections for the same year, indicating that the government's reported ambitions are not fulfilled.
 This is also the case when the comparison is made with the ex-post figures, which are depicted in green.
-Comparable figures conveying the same message can be constructed, for example, for Belgium and Portugal.
-While the pattern seen for Italy is less pronounced for the average EU member, especially in recent years, we still see a systematic pattern of increasing ambitions for the budget balance the further out is the projection (Figure 1b).
+Comparable figures conveying the same message can be constructed, for example, for Belgium and Portugal (see Appendix A).
+While the pattern seen for Italy is less pronounced for the EU members on average, especially in recent years, we still see a systematic pattern of budget balance projections increasing with the projection horizon (see Figure 1b, which depicts the averages across the series for the individual Member States).
 We also see that the ambitions are often missed in a negative direction.

-Figure 1a: Budget balance projections, first-release and ex-post for Italy
+Figure 1a: Projections, first releases and ex-post values of the budget balance for Italy

-Notes: nowcasts are the figures reported in the reference year, first-release figures are reported in the year after the reference year, one-year (two-year, three-year) ahead forecasts are constructed in the year (two years, three years) preceding the reference year and the ex-post figures are the figures reported for the reference year in the most recent data vintage used.
+Notes: nowcasts are the figures reported in the reference year, first-release figures are reported in the year after the reference year, one-year (two-year, three-year) ahead forecasts are constructed in the year (two years, three years) preceding the reference year and ex-post figures are the figures reported for the reference year in the most recent data vintage used.